 The IRI-POI present in the MMS Proxy-Relay shall generate an xIRI containing an MMSMBoxUpload record when the MMS Proxy-Relay sends a m-mbox-upload-conf (defined in OMA-TS-MMS_ENC [39] clause 6.10) to the MMS client in the target UE.

-The following table contains parameters generated by the IRI-POI, along with parameters derived from the m-mbox-upload-req message (from the local target UE to the MMS Proxy-Relay), and from the m-mbox-upload-conf message (from the MMS Proxy-Relay to the local target UE).
+Table 7.4.3-11 contains parameters generated by the IRI-POI, along with parameters derived from the m-mbox-upload-req message (from the local target UE to the MMS Proxy-Relay), and from the m-mbox-upload-conf message (from the MMS Proxy-Relay to the local target UE).

 Table 7.4.3-11: Payload for MMSMBoxUpload